-PG 101: CLIENT RELATIONS AND SALON OPERATIONS (50 Hours)
+PG 101: CLIENT RELATIONS AND SALON OPERATIONS - 50 Hours

-Students learn how to book appointments and create groomer schedules.
-Instructors provide coaching on professionally addressing clients while checking dogs in and out, discussing and interpreting requests, and flagging any incidents that occur.
+Students will learn how to book appointments and create groomer schedules.
+They will also learn how to professionally address clients while checking in and out dogs, discussing and interpreting requests, taking appointments, and if incidents occur.

-PG 102: CORRECTIVE AND BREED SPECIFIC GROOMING
+PG 102: CORRECTIVE AND BREED SPECIFIC GROOMING - 100 Hours

-Instructors teach when and where to use "Corrective Grooming" techniques to hide minor deformities and create a more flattering look on pets.
-Students will also learn about - and often be required to complete - breed specific grooming, such as traditional terrier patterns.
+Students will be shown when and where to use "Corrective Grooming" techniques to hide minor deformities and create a more flattering look on pets.
+Students will also be shown and potentially made to complete breed specific grooming, such as but not limiting to traditional terrier patterns.

-PG 103: CANINE ANATOMY
+PG 103: CANINE ANATOMY - 50 Hours

-Students learn about the basic anatomy and characteristics of different breeds of dogs.
+Students learn about the the basic anatomy and characteristics of different breeds of dogs.
 Through the course, students gain an understanding of the importance of breed-specific healthcare and grooming practices, as well as learn the history and purpose behind breeding different dogs.

-PG 104: BUSINESS OPERATIONS AND DOCUMENTATION
+PG 104: BUSINESS OPERATIONS AND DOCUMENTATION - 25 Hours